giantswarm/docs/src/content/platform-overview/cluster-management/vintage/azure/index.md

 Giant Swarm [has designed a system](https://www.giantswarm.io/app-platform) to ease the use of some common Cloud Native apps.
 The amount of components available in the landscape is huge, and [we have decided to include some of the projects in our catalog](https://www.giantswarm.io/blog/announcing-the-giant-swarm-app-platform) for our customers to rely on.

-Right now we have several managed apps to control the Ingress traffic ([NGINX Ingress Controller](https://github.com/giantswarm/nginx-ingress-controller-app) and [Kong](https://github.com/giantswarm/kong-app)), collect and process logs ([EFK](https://github.com/giantswarm/efk-stack-app)) or automate the DNS setup ([external DNS](https://github.com/giantswarm/external-dns-app)).
+Right now we have several managed apps to control the Ingress traffic ([Ingress NGINX Controller](https://github.com/giantswarm/ingress-nginx-app) and [Kong](https://github.com/giantswarm/kong-app)), collect and process logs ([EFK](https://github.com/giantswarm/efk-stack-app)) or automate the DNS setup ([external DNS](https://github.com/giantswarm/external-dns-app)).

 But at the same time we open the catalog to our customers and employees to use for their own apps.
 That is why, for instance, we are running a proof of concept for Loki, the “coolest” log collector.
 If you trust in a Cloud Native app and operating it does not add any value to your business, talk to us and we might take over its management for you, too.